pombredanne/centidb/docs/index.rst

 Inexact lookup
 ++++++++++++++

-As the storage engine keeps records in key order, queries relating to this order are very efficient. :py:meth:`Collection.find` can be used to return the first matching record from a given key range.
+As the engine keeps records in key order, searches and enumerations on this order are very efficient. :py:meth:`Collection.find` can return the first matching record from a given key range.
 For example, to return the lowest and highest records:

 ::